emilylaiken/ml-flu-prediction/README.md

 hyperparameter tuning, etc. Code for evaluation and plots in the paper can be found in the evaluation folder.

 #### APCOMP221 Project
+TODO:
+- Start keeping a coding notebook
+- Produce feature importance heatmaps for each week for state-level for GRU (not including any trends data).
+Save in results folder.
+- Cross-influence matrices that show how much each state influences each other state (average the feature importance heatmaps for all the weeks in the evaluation period, then try creating cross-influence matrices by lag (lag 1, lag 2, lag 3, lag 4)
+- Clustering of locations based on signatures in feature importance heatmaps (average the heatmaps across all the weeks in the evaluation period, then try this: https://seaborn.pydata.org/generated/seaborn.clustermap.html)
+- Project write-up
+- Poster